-We are following the latest Government guidance (15 December 2022) regarding recent relaxation on the mandatory use of face masks, alongside other PPE and infection, prevention and control measures.
+We are following the latest Government guidance (3 April 2023) regarding recent relaxation on the mandatory use of face masks, alongside other PPE and infection, prevention and control measures, and testing.

-if the person being cared for is known or suspected to have COVID-19 (recommended Type IIR fluid-repellent surgical mask)
+if the person being cared for is known or suspected to have COVID-19, such as having a high-temperature or other symptoms (recommended PPE: type IIR fluid-repellent surgical mask)

 if the care setting is in an outbreak – see section on outbreak management for further information